python/cpython/Doc/library/__future__.rst

    attribute on :class:`_Feature` instances.

 ..
 [1]
-   ``from __future__ import annotations`` was previously scheduled to become mandatory in Python 3.10, but the Python Steering Council twice decided to delay the change
-   (`announcement for Python 3.10 <https://mail.python.org/archives/list/python-dev@python.org/message/CLVXXPQ2T2LQ5MP2Y53VVQFCXYWQJHKZ/>`__;
+   ``from __future__ import annotations`` was previously scheduled to become mandatory in Python 3.10, but the Python Steering Council decided to delay the change until 3.14 (`announcement for Python 3.10 <https://mail.python.org/archives/list/python-dev@python.org/message/CLVXXPQ2T2LQ5MP2Y53VVQFCXYWQJHKZ/>`__;
    `announcement for Python 3.11 <https://mail.python.org/archives/list/python-dev@python.org/message/VIZEBX5EYMSYIJNDBF6DMUMZOCWHARSO/>`__).
-   No final decision has been made yet.
    See also :pep:`563` and :pep:`649`.

 .. seealso::